eradiate/eradiate/docs/rst/developer_guide/testing.rst

 Writing test specification
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

+Eradiate's tests can be roughly categorised as follows:

-While unit tests focus on the smallest testable units of code in Eradiate, integration and system tests emphasize the interaction of components or even the entire software.
+- unit tests focus on the smallest testable units of code;

-Since the test idea and setup may not be readily understandable from looking at the source code of these tests, they are documented in a structured way and their specification is added in a separate section in the test report.
+- integration tests assess the interaction between several components;
+- system tests check the behaviour of entire applications.

+While categorising each individual test is not always an easy task, this nomenclature highlights the fact that tests have varied degrees of complexity.
+When the rationale, setup and course of action of a test is not obvious by reading the corresponding source code, properly documenting it in a structured way is crucial.
+For this reason, Eradiate defines a test description template to be used for integration and system tests.
+Documented tests have a dedicated section in the test report.

-The test specification consists of three main parts: The **description of the test idea**, the **details of the setup**, explaining in prose, how a test is designed and finally the **expected outcome** of the test, detailing what is checked.
+The test specification consists of three main parts: the **description of the test rationale**, the **details of the setup**, explaining in prose, how a test is designed and, finally, the **expected outcome** of the test, which describes based on what the test should pass or fail.

 The following template can be copied to new test cases and the information filled in as needed.
+Note that we strongly suggest using literal strings (prefixed with a ``r``) in order to avoid issues with escape sequences.

 .. code-block:: none